bgjx/lqt-moment-magnitude/README.md

     ```bash
         git checkout -b your-feature-branch
     ```
-- **Make Changes**: Implement your improvements or fixes, ensuring they align with the project's goals, or even new revolutionized idea (you can contact the developer if you will [Arham Zakki Edelo's mail](edelo.arham@gmail.com))
+- **Make Changes**: Implement your improvements or fixes, ensuring they align with the project's goals, or even new revolutionized ideas (you can contact the developer if you will by mail to edelo.arham@gmail.com)

 - **Test Your Code**: You can extend the existed tests or add new ones if needed.
 - **Commit & Push**: Save your work and push it to your fork: